Gjon's Tears: 1998–2019: Early life and career beginnings

 Muharremaj was born in Saanen, Bern, Switzerland to a Kosovo Albanian father from Gjinoc, part of Suharekë municipality in Kosovo, and an Albanian mother from Tirana, Albania.
 His father, Hysni, is a crane operator and mason.
 His mother, Elda, has worked in the Cailler chocolate factory after the family moved to Broc in 2000.
+He also has an older brother, Ardit.

 He grew up in Broc, where he played football and did karate.
 When he was 7 years old, he discovered his passion for music during music class.
 Two years later he acquired his stage name after moving his grandfather to tears when he performed Elvis Presley's "Can't Help Falling in Love".
 In 2011, at the age of 12, he competed in the first season of the talent show Albanians Got Talent, placing third in the final.
 One year later, he reached the semi-final of Die grössten Schweizer Talente, the Swiss version of Got Talent.

 In 2018, he started his band Gjon’s Tears and the Weeping Willows, consisting of himself and Gaëtan Guélat (drummer), Martino Lepori (guitarist), Pascal Stoll (guitarist) and Samuel Riedo (bassist).